nichtich/jq-wikidata/README.md

 ## Usage

 The shortest method to use functions of this jq module is to directly `include` the module.
-Try to process a single Wikidata entity:
+Try to process a single Wikidata entity (see below for details about [per-item acces](#per-item-access)):

 ~~~sh
 wget http://www.wikidata.org/wiki/Special:EntityData/Q42.json